pseusys/SeasideVPN/README.md

 2. Add unit tests to both `caerulean/whirlpool` and `viridian/algae` (do not run them in Docker).
 3. Write documentation for both `caerulean/whirlpool` and `viridian/algae`.
 4. Add further integration tests - connection, disconnection, errors.
+5. Remove all `(planned)` marks from READMEs.
+6. Fix TODO in `main.go` -> add new signal to inform user about server going down + restore envirenment (iptables, etc.).
+7. Add shell build, generation, etc. script for easy `caerulean/whirlpool` deployment (with and without container).
+8. Add general make script to check dependencies, environment, etc.

 ### Considerations

-1. Use a library for `iptables` management in `viridian/algae` - if some other types of operations (not adding) are required; same about `ip route` and regex in `sources/console.go`.
+1. Use a library for `iptables` management in `caerulean/whirlpool` - if some other types of operations (not adding) are required; same about `ip route` and regex in `sources/console.go`.

 ### Current goals

-1. Add run options to all run configurations, Makefiles, split READMEs
-2. Fix TODOs
-3. Add proper READMEs to subfolders
-4. Add build and make scripts, covering all variables (generation?) and dependencies
+- All done for now!